CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 >    Before moving on, we will commit these changes.
 >
 >    ~~~
->    $ git commit -m "Add some initial cakes"
+>    $ git commit -m "Add some initial references"
 >    ~~~
 >    {: .language-bash}
 >